There was a time when any open space in my day felt like a problem that needed solving.

 Moments don’t need to be optimized to be valuable.

-Sometimes the most meaningful thing you can do is leave space untouched.
+Sometimes the most meaningful thing you can do is simply leave space untouched.

 – Just a note from the yard.